alco-company/mortimer-bellis/WORKLOG.md

 * this is probably not necessary: format.turbo_stream { render turbo_stream: turbo_stream.remove(dom_id(@resource)) }
 * pwa-installation.js + joy of rails
-* send notification to user - new task, remember to punch in/out, session about to close, more
 * pickup the mobile moving - ask if driving - enter odometer
 * validate punches before deleting punch_clocks !!